-This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud Platform (GCP).
+This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 This is the second of four guides describing how to move from on-premises Hadoop:

-- This guide, focused on moving your data to GCP.
+- This guide, focused on moving your data to Google Cloud.

 - Migrating data from HBase to Cloud Bigtable

-- Migrating Hadoop Jobs from On-Premises to Cloud Dataproc describes the process of running your jobs on Cloud Dataproc and other GCP products.
+- Migrating Hadoop Jobs from On-Premises to Dataproc describes the process of running your jobs on Dataproc and other Google Cloud products.

 Planning your data move

-The following sections describe best practices for planning your data migration from on-premises HDFS to GCP.
+The following sections describe best practices for planning your data migration from on-premises HDFS to Google Cloud.
 Plan to migrate incrementally so you can leave time to migrate jobs,experiment, and test after moving each body of data.

 Deciding how to move your data